drew-chen/boundless/docs/INSTALLATION.md

 ```

-Once the Firebase credentials are set inside 'system.yml' please proceed with
+Once the Firebase credentials are stored in 'system.yml' proceed with the following:
-the following:

 ```bash
 make build